 The following grading will assist you to select the most suitable trek.
 To make the most of your holiday it is essential that you choose a trek which is well within your capabilities.
 All our treks are graded and clearly marked at the top of each trip description.
 We also urge you to speak/email to our office staff who can also provide recommendations

 Involves trekking for up to five to six hours a day at a slow but steady pace.
 This trek does not spend time at altitudes above 4000 m and is usually a week in a duration.
 Gentle terrain, without steep climbs or vertiginous mountains.
 These trips can be enjoyed by anyone who leads a reasonably active life.

 Rolling uplands, five to six hours a day walking, with some uphill climbs and the odd longer day involve some longer walks.
 Some previous hill-walking experience is desirable.

-The day stages on these treks are mostly moderate, although some of the days are, unaviodably, slightly longer.
-Six to eight hours walking with longer ascents and the scramble on an exposed ridge and rough conditions under foot on occasion.
+The day stages on these treks are mostly moderate, although some of the days are, unavoidably, slightly longer.
+Six to eight hours walking with longer ascents and the scramble on an exposed ridge and rough conditions underfoot on occasion.

-You need to be very fit for these tours, be familiar with mountain involves crossing of several high passes, glacier and even using of techinical climbing gears
+You need to be very fit for these tours, be familiar with mountain involves the crossing of several high passes, glacier and even using of technical climbing gears